-Distill for CASP10
+Distill for CASP11

-C. Mirabello, G. Tradigo, P.Veltri, and G. Pollastri - UCD Dublin, Ireland, - Università di Cosenza, Italy gianluca.pollastri@ucd.ie
+C. Mirabello, A.Adelfio and G. Pollastri UCD Dublin, Ireland gianluca.pollastri@ucd.ie

 Distill has two main components: a fold recognition stage dependent on sets of protein features predicted by machine learning techniques; an optimisation algorithm that searches the space of protein backbones under the guidance of a potential based on templates found in the first stage.
-The main differences with our CASP9 systems are: the greatly improved fold recognition stage; the fact that we fit structures directly to the distance maps of templates rather than to predicted contact maps.
-The difference between Distill and Distill\roll is that for the former we use an improved fold recognition algorithm.